feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 #### Load Balancing

-The next step would be to install L7 Load Balancer (eg, [Envoy](https://www.envoyproxy.io/)) in front of Java Feature Server.
+The next step would be to install an L7 Load Balancer (eg, [Envoy](https://www.envoyproxy.io/)) in front of the Java feature server.
 For seamless integration with Kubernetes (including services created by Feast Helm chart) we recommend using [Istio](https://istio.io/) as Envoy's orchestrator.

 ## 5. Ingesting features from a Stream Source